Anthracnose (Shade Trees)

 Cultural Controls

-- Increase spacing and maintain open canopy structure for air circulation.
+- Maintain open canopy structure for air circulation.
+UC IPM

-- Avoid overhead irrigation, or limit the time plants are wet from irrigation.
+- Avoid overhead irrigation, or limit the time foliage is wet from irrigation.
+WSU HortSense

-Shade tree anthracnose (dogwood, maple, sycamore forms) is common in this region due to cool, wet springs with prolonged leaf wetness during bud break.
-Sycamore anthracnose is especially conspicuous in years with cool May weather.
-Dogwood anthracnose (Discula destructiva) is a serious concern on native Pacific dogwood (Cornus nuttallii); kousa dogwoods and kousa hybrids show strong resistance.
-Strawberry/bramble anthracnose (Colletotrichum spp.) is less prominent here than in warmer production regions but can affect home fruit plantings during warm wet periods.
+Shade tree anthracnose is common here due to cool, wet springs with prolonged leaf wetness during bud break.
+Dogwood anthracnose (Discula destructiva) is the serious concern, particularly on native Pacific dogwood (Cornus nuttallii); kousa dogwoods and kousa hybrids show strong resistance.
+Maple and oak anthracnose are conspicuous in cool wet springs but trees recover.
+See sycamore-anthracnose profile for Platanus-specific guidance.